DrJieTao/classification_agent/ai_panel_eval/prompts_v2/B1_ATE Specialist.md

     "diagnosis_ratings": {
       "comprehensibility": "[Integer 1-5]",
       "trustworthiness_and_evidence": "[Integer 1-5]",
-      "explanatory_power": "[Integer 1-5]",
-      "value_of_interaction": "[Integer 1-5]"
+      "explanatory_power": "[Integer 1-5]"
     },
-    "plan_ratings": {
+    "Recommendations/Ratings": {
+      "value_of_interaction": "[Integer 1-5]",
       "coherence_diagnosis_to_plan": "[Integer 1-5]",
-      "perceived_strategic_impact": "[Integer 1-5]"
+      "perceived_strategic_impact": "[Integer 1-5]",
+      "actionability_decision": "[String: 'Approve for Deployment', 'Request Clarification', or 'Reject']" },

   },
-    "actionability_decision": "[String: 'Approve for Deployment', 'Request Clarification', or 'Reject']" },
-  "justification": "[A brief rationale, from the perspective of a B1 - The "Pure" ABSA Specialist, justifying your most critical rating.]"
+  "justification": "[A brief rationale, from the perspective of a B1 - The ATE Specialist, justifying your most critical rating.]"
 }
 ```